The Storyteller (Vargas Llosa novel): Awards and nominations

-Though The Storyteller itself has won no awards, the author, Mario Vargas Llosa, won the Prince Asturias Award for Literature, the Miguel de Cervantes Prize, and the Nobel Prize in Literature.
-Upon his acceptance of the Nobel Prize, Peter Englund of the Swedish Academy referred to Llosa as a "divinely gifted storyteller."
-While he had no intentions of singling out this particular novel itself, novels such as the Storyteller undoubtedly contributed towards his ultimate earning of this prize through its story's ability to express themes and motifs while continuing to be entertaining.
+Though The Storyteller itself has won no awards, the author, Mario Vargas Llosa, won the Prince Asturias Award for Literature in 1986, the Miguel de Cervantes Prize in 1994, and the Nobel Prize in Literature.
+Upon Llosa's acceptance of the Nobel Prize, Peter Englund of the Swedish Academy referred to him as a "divinely gifted storyteller".
+While Englund had no intentions of singling out this particular novel itself, novels such as The Storyteller undoubtedly contributed towards Llosa's ultimate earning of this prize by expressing themes and motifs while continuing to be entertaining.